hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/query-language.md

 - `AND` is an optional operator which defines additional conditions.
 - `OR` is an optional operator which defines alternative conditions.
 - `ORDER BY` is an optional operator which defines the sorting or results.
-- `SKIP` is an optional operator which defines the number of results to page through.
+- `SKIP` is an optional operator which defines the number of results to skip.
-- `LIMIT` is an optional operator which defines the maximum number of results to return from a query.
+- `LIMIT` is an optional operator which defines the maximum number of results to return from a query, by default limit is set at 25.

 #### Example Query